jfrulla41/Sandbox-Island-Generator/README.md

 Just something to play around with trying to learn how to do procedural content generation

-dependencies are pygame and noise just open a terminal and run "python3 main.py" once pygame and noise are installed.
+dependencies are pygame and noise.

+just open a terminal and run "python3 main.py" once pygame and noise are installed.